Loderian/Activities/README.txt

 = 1.0.4 =

-Allows you to use activity reports on small devices!
+Allows you to use reports on all devices!

 = 1.0.3 =